-This is the easiest way to use Bitmoji on Facebook, Messenger, Google Hangouts, WeChat and practically any other app on you Mac or PC.
+This is the easiest way to use Bitmoji on Facebook, Messenger, Google Hangouts, WeChat, and practically any other app on your Mac or PC.

 Right now you can only use Bitmoji on Mac or PC by installing the Google Chrome browser on your device.
 This is a free download that is compatible with most devices.
 If work locks down your computer, you may not be able to install Chrome.
 There is no Bitmoji Safari or Bitmoji Edge extension.

 How to use Bitmoji on Mac & PC

 In less than five minutes you can start using Bitmoji on your computer.
 This is what you need to do to set up Bitmoji on your computer and how to use it.